mcege/lunatech-challenge/README.md

 I picked the option of reverse proxying those two servers and serve them through the 8000 port of the localhost and for that, I used Nginx.
 I picked Nginx, honestly because it's the web server solution with which I have the most experience and familiarity.
 [Traefik](https://traefik.io), [HAProxy](http://www.haproxy.org), [Apache HTTP Server](https://httpd.apache.org) are other well known alternatives for either load balancing, or reverse proxying.

 For updating the airports .jar with the 1.1.0 version, I had several options such as blue/green deployment solutions with [Docker Swarm](https://docs.docker.com/engine/swarm/), or rancher-compose tool of [Rancher](https://rancher.com), but I wanted to deliver the task as simple as possible, without forcing the recipient to install even more programs, applications, etc.

+## CI/CD

+I added a declarative pipeline [Jenkinsfile](https://github.com/mcege/lunatech-challenge/blob/master/Jenkinsfile), in order this to work, the countries_version should be parametrized in the docker-compose file, same as airports_version field.

+For sure, there can exist tons of other approaches here.
+[Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) can be a solution, triggering a configuration management tool eg. [Ansible](https://www.ansible.com) through [Jenkins](https://jenkins.io), or as a step in the pipelines and let it do the docker image create&update tasks can be an another feasible approach.